Macon County North Carolina assistance programs.

 Two organizations that help Macon County residents are the Macon Program for Progress, Inc. and CareNet.
 Together they provide help for medical bills, job training, grants for utility bills, and much more.
 Some of the resources they offer include the following:

-In addition to those food aid, the organization also offers assistance to people to help with medical bills.
+In addition to those free food programs operated, the organization also offers assistance to people to help with medical bills.
 They receive grants through the county and state as well as private programs to help pay these medical bills.

 For help with utility bills, they also do on occasion receive monetary grants from Duke Energy, which works with the Share the Warmth program, and that program from Duke Energy also helps with utility bills.

-For more information on how to receive assistance, to apply for any assistance programs, or to give assistance in the form of donations or volunteering, please contact CareNet at 130 Bidwell St. Franklin, (828) 369-2642.
+For more information on how to receive assistance, to apply for any type of programs, or to give assistance in the form of donations or volunteering, please contact CareNet at 130 Bidwell St. Franklin, (828) 369-2642.

 Self-sufficiency program - This will assist families and individuals who have made an ongoing commitment to get the education and/or the job training that they need to get a decent, secure good job which will enable them to become self-sufficient over the long term.
 Some of the resources and support services that are offered for those people who qualify for the Self-sufficiency program are as follows: tuition for education and/or job training, free or discounted child care, uniforms/clothes for job search, job connections, car repair and maintenance, credit and debt counseling, as other financial skills.